 Welcome to the Yellowhammer Class

 Hello and welcome to the Yellowhammer class page.
 My name is Mrs Lilley and I am really excited about teaching Year 2 this year.
-I am currently in my 5th year of teaching and have taught in Year 1 and I have taught Year 2 for four years.
+I am currently in my 6th year of teaching and have taught in Year 1 and I have taught Year 2 for five years.
 I am the Maths, Science and PSHE leader in School this year.

 I cannot wait to meet you all in September and begin teaching you some exciting topics this year.